 Leave the Buts Out of It

-If the first two words you type are “I’m sorry” or “I apologize,” the third word should not be, “but…”
+If the first two words you type are “I’m sorry” or “I apologize,” the third word should not be “but…”

 It’s okay to explain what happened, but not to pass the buck.
 The word but means that you’re not taking responsibility.
-Anyone who reads a negative review or comment about your company online wants to know that you are holding yourself and your employees accountable.
+Anyone who reads a negative review or comments about your company online wants to know that you are holding yourself and your employees accountable.

 Apologize Quickly